Imperial War Museum Duxford: AirSpace

 In 2000, Duxford announced plans for the redevelopment of Hangar 1, previously known as the 'Superhangar', which was built in the 1980s.
 The plans would expand the building by 40%, providing more display and conservation space, improve internal conditions, and enable the museum's British and Commonwealth aircraft collection to be brought under cover.
 Planning permission was received later that year.
 The project cost £25 million and was supported by the Heritage Lottery Fund, the East of England Development Agency and BAE Systems, which contributed £6 million.
 The building, which provides 12,000 m2 of floor space, consists of an aircraft conservation area, a large exhibition hall, and a mezzanine providing views of the aircraft and interactive educational installations exploring aeronautical engineering and the principles of flight.

 AirSpace officially opened to the public on 12 July 2007.
 Over 30 aircraft are on display, dating back to the First World War; early aircraft include rare examples of an Airco DH.9 and a Royal Aircraft Factory R.E.8.
 The former is one of only six surviving DH9s and the only example on display in the UK, and the latter is the only complete and original R.E.8 in existence.
 More recent notable aircraft include a Hawker Siddeley Harrier which served during the Falklands War with No. 1 Squadron RAF, and a Panavia Tornado, which flew the highest number of bomber sorties of any Tornado in the 1991 Gulf War.
 Also on display is a British Aircraft Corporation TSR-2 strike aircraft, one of only two survivors from the cancellation of the project in 1965.
 Recent additions include Eurofighter Typhoon DA4, one of seven Typhoon development aircraft, which was donated to the museum by the Ministry of Defence in 2008 and went on display in June 2009.
 Civil aircraft include the Duxford Aviation Society's Concorde and Comet described above.

 Airborne Assault

 AirSpace also houses Airborne Assault, the museum of the British Army's Parachute Regiment and airborne forces.
 Previously located at Browning Barracks near Aldershot, the museum opened at Duxford on 8 December 2008.
 The opening ceremony was led by the then Prince Charles, the Parachute Regiment's Colonel-in-Chief.
-The museum chronicles the history of British airborne forces from the Second World War to current operations in Afghanistan and cost £3 million.
+The museum chronicles the history of British airborne forces from the Second World War to operations in Afghanistan and cost £3 million.